tobiasveiga/DataBaseProject2018/README.md

 * DBuser = The username of your database
 * DBpassword = The password of your database
 * DBname = Your database name

+The application is running on Terminal, so bigger the Terminal screen, better!
+Enjoy!